ClickHouse/ClickHouse/docs/en/operations/storing-data.md

 To work with data stored on `Amazon S3` disks use [S3](../engines/table-engines/integrations/s3.md) table engine, and to work with data in the Hadoop Distributed File System — [HDFS](../engines/table-engines/integrations/hdfs.md) table engine.

-To store data on a web server as static files use a disk with type [web](#storing-data-on-webserver).
+To load data from a web server with static files use a disk with type [web](#storing-data-on-webserver).

 ## Zero-copy Replication {#zero-copy}